Qedar (person): Arabian Peninsula

 The Qedarites ruled Wādī Sirḥān within Northern Arabia and are first attested to in the 9th century BCE.
 Their capital was the city of Dumat al-Jandal.
 Assyrian records sometimes regarded the Qedarites as being synonymous with all of the Arab people.

 Iran

 The city of Qeydar, named after Qedar, contains a tomb dedicated to him which was built in the 14th century during the Mongol Ilkhanate rule.
-The room where the tomb is situated in is topped by a brick dome and the grave itself is covered by a wooden zarih.
+The room where the tomb is situated is topped by a brick dome and the grave itself is covered by a wooden zarih.
 It is a national monument of Iran.